Turning the World Upside Down

 - Examining the Word.

-In 1961, 25 students drew up a Christian manifesto for world evangelism.
+In 1961, 25 students (half what Wesley wanted) drew up a Christian manifesto for world evangelism.
 In part they wrote:

 Literal adherence to the principles laid down by Jesus Christ would, without a doubt, result in worldwide revolution—a revolution motivated by love, a revolution executed by love, and a revolution culminating in love!